-Christie Spurling is the board-level lead designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
-Peter Mullholland is the LGB lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the school.
-He is a member of the School's LGB.
+Reena Keeble is the board-level lead designated to take a lead in relation to responsibility for the Trust's safeguarding arrangements.
+Dennis Brown is the LGB lead designated to take a lead in relation to responsibility for the safeguarding arrangements in the school.
+They are a member of the School's LGB.